HiruNya/2020-MSA-Phase1-FrontEnd/README.md

 - Archive the `build/` folder into a `zip`.
 - Publish the built artifact.

-Then the zipped artifact will be deployed onto an Azure web service.
+Then, if the pipeline was triggered by the `master` branch, the zipped artifact will be deployed onto an Azure web service.

-(The pipeline is not triggered when the only files changed in a commit is the `README.md` file or `screenshots/` folder.)
+(The build pipeline is not triggered when the only files changed in a commit are the `README.md` file or `screenshots/` folder.
+This is because these files are not used in the build and thus it does not matter if they are changed.)

 ## Screenshots